Gateway Arch: Security

 Two years after the 1995 Oklahoma City bombing, a little over $1 million was granted to institute a counterterrorism program.
 Park officials were trained to note the activity of tourists, and inconspicuous electronic detection devices were installed.
 After the September 11 attacks in 2001, security efforts became more prominent and security checkpoints moved to the entrance of the visitor center.
 At the checkpoints, visitors are screened by magnetometers and x-ray equipment, devices which have been in place since 1997.

-The Arch also became one of several U.S. monuments placed under restricted airspace during 2002 Fourth of July celebrations.
+The Arch also became one of several US monuments placed under restricted airspace during 2002 Fourth of July celebrations.
 In 2003, 10 ft, 32 in, 4100 lb movable Jersey barriers were installed to impede terrorist attacks on the arch.
 Later that year, it was announced that these walls were to be replaced by concrete posts encased in metal to be more harmonious with the steel color of the arch.
 The movable bollards can be manipulated from the park's dispatch center, which has also been upgraded.

 In 2006, arch officials hired a "physical security specialist," replacing a law enforcement officer.
 The responsibilities of the specialist include risk assessment, testing the park's security system, increasing security awareness of other employees, and working with other government agencies to improve the arch's security procedures.